wlandau/ncb2023/README.md

 # Materials

 This repository has the slides and code for the short course.
-You can download the materials by navigating to <https://github.com/wlandau/ncb2023>, clicking the green "Code" button on the upper right-hand side of the page, and then selecting "Download ZIP".
+To download the materials, navigate to <https://github.com/wlandau/ncb2023>, click the green "Code" button on the upper right-hand side of the page, and then select "Download ZIP".
 Alternatively, you can access the code in the [Posit Cloud](https://posit.cloud) workspace at <https://posit.cloud/content/6098943>.
 (However, the [`brms`](https://paul-buerkner.github.io/brms/) examples requires more than 1 GB memory: at least 2 GB in the fold change example, and at least 6 GB in the dissolution stability example.
 To learn how to upgrade the memory resources of your copy of the project, please visit <https://posit.cloud/plans>.)

 # Instructors